Deulfi/uosc-controls-modifier/README.md

 ##  Examples:
-   - Change controls when a modifier key is held.
+   - Change buttons when a modifier key is held.
 They will be automatically registered with inputevent.lua
    ```
    modifier_keys=state_1:default,state_2:MBTN_RIGHT,state_3:MBTN_MID
    ```